ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 - `Mitogen for Ansible <https://mitogen.networkgenomics.com/ansible_detailed.html>`_ - uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Ansible playbooks in a more efficient way (decreases the execution time).
 - `nanvault <https://github.com/marcobellaccini/nanvault>`_ - a standalone tool to encrypt and decrypt files in the Ansible Vault format, featuring UNIX-style composability.
 - `OpsTools-ansible <https://github.com/centos-opstools/opstools-ansible>`_ - uses Ansible to configure an environment that provides the support of `OpsTools <https://wiki.centos.org/SpecialInterestGroup/OpsTools>`_, namely centralized logging and analysis, availability monitoring, and performance monitoring.
+- `Steampunk Spotter <https://pypi.org/project/steampunk-spotter/>`_ - provides an Assisted Automation Writing tool that analyzes and offers recommendations for your Ansible Playbooks.
 - `TD4A <https://github.com/cidrblock/td4a>`_ - a template designer for automation.
 TD4A is a visual design aid for building and testing jinja2 templates.
 It will combine data in yaml format with a jinja2 template and render the output.
 - `PHP-Ansible <https://github.com/maschmann/php-ansible>`_ - an object oriented Ansible wrapper for PHP.